-I myself, live in this area and must say Hoboken is one of my favourite places across New York and New Jersey.
-I mean, who wouldn’t want to sit along the waterfront with a full view of Manhattan from the Empire State to the World Trade Center?
-You can’t get that view in Manhattan and we don’t have any bridges blocking our view (@Brooklyn).
+I mean, who wouldn’t want to be graced with a full view of the Manhattan skyline every single day?
+You can’t get that view in Manhattan, and we don’t have any bridges blocking our view (looking at you, Brooklyn).

-Yes, you may have to take the weird and wonderful PATH system to get here instead of the Subway, but our PATH trains are a lot cleaner, fresh-smelling and more delayed than the beloved New York Subway.
-However, leaving the hustle and bustle of New York for a five minute trip to New Jersey is often quite needed.
+Yes, you may have to take the weird and wonderful PATH system to get here instead of the Subway.
+But our PATH trains are a lot cleaner, fresh-smelling and more delayed than the beloved New York Subway.

 So just in case you find yourself in pursuit of a morning stroll around the Jersey City area, here are five breakfast spots that I highly rate in my dear Jersey home.

-1. Battello, Newport
+1. Batello, Newport

-Oh how we love Battello’s.
-This place is actually quite fancy for Newport, except when it’s Thursday and all of us interns take over the place for their $5 wine and Sangria happy hour that lasts until closing – what’s not to love about that?
+Batello is actually quite fancy for Newport, except when it’s Thursday and all of us interns take over the place for their $5 wine and Sangria happy hour that lasts until closing – what’s not to love about that?

 The breakfast menu is good, not too expensive and portion sizes are just right.
-I’m looking forward to summer at Battello’s when we all take our food and drink outside and really admire the view.
+I’m looking forward to summer at Battello when we all take our food and drink outside and really admire the view.
 Plus in the evenings you can sit outside under the fairy lights with the city lights of the Financial District right over the water.

 2. Bluestone Lane, Hoboken

-As I mentioned above, Hoboken is one of my favourite places across New York and New Jersey.
+Hoboken is one of my favourite places across New York and New Jersey.
 It’s very Stars Hollow of Gilmore Girls, if you’re a fan of that.
 The streets are cobbled, the shops and cafés have very ‘ye olde’ storefronts and the vibe is just very quaint.

 Bluestone Lane is a very fresh, clean and summer-vibe kind of place.
 As you can imagine with the name, it’s got a very blue interior matched with a lot of white which just makes me think of what brunch in California or Sydney would be like.